 The NLSA is a custodian and provider of the nation’s key knowledge resources.
 Its collections contain a wealth of information sources, including rare manuscripts, books, periodicals, government publications, foreign official publications, maps, technical reports, and special interest material, including Africana and newspapers.

 The SALB is a statutory organisation located in Grahamstown in the Eastern Cape.
-Its purpose is to provide, free of charge, a national library information service to blind and print-handicapped readers in South Africa.
+Its purpose is to provide, free of charge as far as is reasonably possible, a national LIS to serve blind and print-handicapped readers in South Africa.

-It is partly state-funded and depends for the remainder of its fnancial needs on funds from the private sector and the general public.
+It is partly state-funded and depends for the remainder of its financial needs on funds from the private sector and the general public.

 Blind SA, located in Johannesburg, provides services for blind and partially sighted individuals to uplift and empower them by publishing books, magazines and other documents in Braille.